-So about me: I'm a writer and sometimes (mostly former) software developer.
+So about me: I'm a writer and sometimes (mostly former) software developer, poet and artist.
 I love live music, especially blues, jazz, reggae, rock, and classical.
 I like adventure, being outdoors, reading, writing, good wine, good conversation, cuddling, morning light on soft skin.
 I prefer doing sports to watching them.
 Intimacy in a relationship is the best.
 I'm kind, affectionate, sharing.
 I'm politically progressive.
 I'm especially interested in philosophy, my main influences are from Hegel to Fromm.
 A lot of my writing has been focused on moving science away from materialism, but without much success so far.
 A hundred years from now I'll be famous, but I'm accessible and unpretentious...
 I'm not a typical "intellectual" -- I believe it's important to balance rationality and sensuousness, thinking and doing.
 Balance is important in relationships too, I think...

 I'm not an entirely un-fictional writer.
 I've written lots of poetry, a short story about an encounter between a jazz band and a pride of lions, and a screenplay based on my theory that the extraordinary freedom of ancient Spartan women was due to one of the greatest conspiracies of all time.
 Unfortunately there are about 200,000 screenplays written every year, and mine was one of about 198,000 never read by a player.